TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 17/Job 17.5.md

 ---

-He that denounceth his friends for a prey, Even the eyes of his children shall fail.
+He who denounces his friends for a prey, Even the eyes of his children shall fail.